-On December 21, 2004, the Company extended the exercise period for outstanding warrants to purchase 1,352,152 shares of Common Stock (the "1999 Warrants") for an additional period of one year or until December 22, 2005.
-The 1999 Warrants were originally issued as part of a private offering completed by the Company in December 1999.
-Corey M. Horowitz owns warrants to purchase 85,220 shares as part of the 1999 Warrants.
+On December 21, 2004, the Company extended the exercise period for outstanding warrants to purchase 1,352,152 shares of Common Stock originally issued in connection with a private offering completed by the Company in December 1999 (the "1999 Warrants") for an additional period of one year or until December 22, 2005.
+On December 12, 2005, the exercise period of the 1999 Warrants was further extended until March 22, 2006.
+Corey M. Horowitz was among the investors that participated in the December 1999 private offering and owned warrants to purchase 85,220 shares as part of the 1999 Warrants.

-On December 21, 2004 and January 13, 2005, the Company completed a private offering of an aggregate of 2,658,000 shares of common stock and three year warrants to purchase 1,563,750 shares of common stock for an aggregate purchase price of \$2,685,000 paid by investors (the "Private Offering").
-As part of the Private Offering, the Company agreed to file a registration statement on or before June 21, 2005 to register for resale the Common Stock (including the shares issuable upon exercise of the warrants).
+On December 21, 2004 and January 13, 2005, the Company completed a private offering of an aggregate of 2,685,000 shares of common stock and three year warrants to purchase 2,013,750 shares of common stock for an aggregate purchase price of \$2,685,000 paid by investors (the "Private Offering").
+As part of its agreement with the investors in the Private Offering, the Company filed a registration statement with the Securities and Exchange Commission to register for resale the Common Stock (including the shares issuable upon exercise of the warrants) sold in the Private Offering and such Registration Statement was declared effective on December 22, 2005.
 Investors in the Private Offering included Robert Graifman (100,000 shares of Common Stock and warrants to purchase 75,000 shares of Common Stock), a director of the Company.
-As a result of completion of the Private Offering, in accordance with the anti-dilution provisions of the Employment Agreement, dated November 26, 2004, between Corey M. Horowitz and the Company, in March 2005, Mr. Horowitz was issued a seven year option to purchase 960,197 shares of Common Stock at an exercise price of \$1.18 per share.
+As a result of completion of the Private Offering, in accordance with the anti-dilution provisions of the Employment Agreement, dated November 26, 2004, between Corey M. Horowitz and the Company, in March 2005, Mr. Horowitz was issued a seven year option to purchase 1,195,361 shares of Common Stock at an exercise price of \$1.18 per share.

 ITEM 13.
-EXHIBITS LIST AND REPORTS ON FORM 8-K
+EXHIBITS LIST